apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                           |TS| tries to use a private key in client_cert.
 Otherwise,
                           :ts:cv:`proxy.config.ssl.client.private_key.filename` is used.

+client_sni_policy         Policy of SNI on outbound connection.

+                          If not specified, the value of :ts:cv:`proxy.config.ssl.client.sni_policy` is used.

 http2                     Indicates whether the H2 protocol should be added to or removed from the
                           protocol negotiation list.
 The valid values are :code:`on` or :code:`off`.